MileHacker Logo

 • For large groups, private transport or a rented van offer cost-effectiveness and flexibility.

-• Make restaurant reservations ahead for larger groups, especially in high season.
+• Make restaurant reservations ahead for larger groups, notably in the busy season.

 • Pre-plan rendezvous spots for activities.